smkubin/fabric-os-exporter/README.md

         git clone git@github.ibm.com:ZaaS/fabric-os-exporter.git
         cd fabric-os-exporter
         go build
         go install (Optional but recommended.
-This step will copy fabric-os-exporter binary package to $GOPATH/bin.)
+This step will copy fabric-os-exporter binary package to $GOPATH/bin.
+It will be connvenient to copy it to Monitoring docker image.)
         ```
     * Docker image
         ``` docker build -t fabric-os-exporter . ```